 Did you ever watch Buffy?
 Remember Riley, her college boyfriend who most people hated because he wasn’t brooding Angel or irreverent Spike?
 I always liked Riley.
-He was a good guy who grew a lot, even if you wasn’t on Buffy’s level.
+He was a good guy who grew a lot, even if he wasn’t on Buffy’s level.
 (I’d say no one was, but that’s a discussion for…not now.)
 I’ve kept vague track of the actor since then through Underground, one-off episodes of House and Castle, as well as a few Hallmarks.
 This year, he plays Sam, the grumpy farmer with milk cows whose son volunteered their family’s huge pine to adorn the central plaza in Chicago.
 Decorating must begin in a few days, and the original tree for the square fell through.
 However, Sam’s parents carved their names in this particular tree decades earlier, and Sam’s mom passed away last year, so he doesn’t want to see the tree cut down and moved away from the family land.

 Holly, dubbed “Miss Christmas” in the Chicago media, is in charge of securing the tree and isn’t ready to let this perfect one go.
 Not when it encapsulates everything that the plaza tree, and all Christmas trees, should be.
 Nor is she willing to pass on this handsome, quiet single dad in need of healing and renewed Christmas spirit.
 The ending surprised me, which is encouraging even if I disagreed with it.
 I love the pairing of the bubbly actress with the more reserved actor.
 I never bought that Holly’s job was on the line, but it was a minor point and easily ignored.
 I saw the big problem coming from their first hello, but the way it unfolded wasn’t as easy to predict.
 Highlights include couple chemistry, close family ties, nods to sensible footwear, and a heroine who unabashedly loves Christmas trees even though people around her remain cynical.